JoaquinConoBolillo/edk2-staging/blogs/2023-10-31/README.md

 the calibration process of the TSC Time Stamp Counter on all x86 UEFI platforms that prevents UEFI from using the TSC as a time base.

-Many measurement tables and diagrams demonstrate true physical nature of the technical environment, where the calibration process happens -- that is a x86 UEFI platform.

 Additionally a corrected version of the calibration routine is introduced for legacy i8254 PIT and the ACPI PMTimer, with erroro correction added.